Improving Calibration through the Relationship with Adversarial Robustness: Implementation Details

 \subsection{CIFAR-10}

-All the experimental results on CIFAR-10 were obtained with a ResNet-29 v2~\cite{resnetv2} with a batch size of 256.
-The network is trained with Adam optimizer~\cite{kingma2015variational} for 200 epochs.
+\paragraph{ResNet-29} For all the experimental results on ResNet-29 v2~\citep{resnetv2}, we use a batch size of 256.
+The network is trained with Adam optimizer~\citep{kingma2015variational} for 200 epochs.
 The initial learning rate is $10^{-3}$ and decayed down to $10^{-4}$ after 80 epochs, $10^{-5}$ after 120 epochs, $10^{-6}$ after 160 epochs and $0.5 \times 10^{-6}$ after 180 epochs.
 We adapted the following data augmentation and training script at \url{https://keras.io/examples/cifar10_resnet/}.
 The training mechanism is the same for all the methods that we compare in the main paper.
 We randomly split the training dataset into training data of 45000 images and 5000 images as the validation set.
 The test set has 10000 images.

 For label smoothing (LS), we sweep the hyperparameter $\epsilon$ within the range [0, 0.1] with a step size 0.01 and find that the network has the best calibration performance on the validation set when $\epsilon = 0.02$.